-Dimuzio produced and hosted 42 episodes of Frequency Modulation Radio, a KPFA-FM Berkeley monthly radio program which showcased live performances and collaborations of fringe musicians and improvisors.
-In recent years Dimuzio has delved deep into working with the Buchla 200e modular music system and has been presenting immersive spatialized concerts at venues such as The Kanbar Forum at The Exploratorium, Gray Area Center for the Arts, Recombinant Media Labs Don Buchla Memorial Concert, and CCRMA at Stanford.
-Recent releases include Monk Style or Scream, an LP in collaboration with Alan Courtis; Mirrored Cell For Chameleon with Wobbly, and a series of online EPs wth The League of Assholes led by Marcelo Radulovich.
-Look for an online archive of Frequency Modulation Radio episodes to soon appear along with some new live recordings for Erototox Decodings and Recipiscent Records.
+Thomas produced and hosted 42 episodes of Frequency Modulation Radio, a monthly radio program (2016 to 2019) on KPFA-FM Berkeley which showcased live performances and collaborations of fringe musicians and improvisors from the Bay Area and beyond.
+In recent years Dimuzio has delved deep into working with Buchla modular music systems and has been presenting immersive spatialized concerts at venues such as The Kanbar Forum at The Exploratorium, Gray Area Center for the Arts, Recombinant Media Labs Don Buchla Memorial Concert, and CCRMA at Stanford.
+As the conductor of an electronic symphonic vessel, his new series Sculpting Electric feeds from electricity as the machines take on lifeforms through complex patching of interconnected systems.

 Contact Thomas Dimuzio: dimuzio at gench.com